 To maximize collection availability during the Bat Scan Project, we selected 2,000 images representing a wide diversity of species, behavior, and values and gave them priority attention for early finalization of editing, captioning, and entry in our Bat Photos Gallery.
 These include 21 families of bats, 150 genera and 381 species from 45 countries.
 They are already available at a small handling fee to non-profit education and conservationists worldwide, and at reasonable fees to commercial publishers.
 All fees support collection maintenance.

 The project has been divided into four phases.
 Phase I began with Merlin’s personal review of each slide, selecting for quality and importance and updating for taxonomic changes.
 Since he began his collection the number of recognized species has grown from fewer than 850 to nearly 1,400.
 Taxonomists have divided some into six or more, and others have been synonymized, creating a major challenge just to ensure correct identifications!
-As of January 2018, Phase I of the project (sorting, digital scanning, and keywording was approximately 75% complete) and was finished on schedule by late 2018 and funded by grants and donations.
+As of January 2018, Phase I of the project (sorting, digital scanning, and keywording was approximately 75% complete) and was finished on schedule by early 2019 and funded by grants and donations.
 This was the most urgent part due to the age of the slides and was critical to long-term access and protection.

-Phase II Keywording, captioning, and checking for database inconsistencies (typos, misspellings, and errors), is crucial to efficient, impactful, and cost-effective use.
+Phase II Keywording, captioning, and checking for database inconsistencies (typos, misspellings, taxonomy, and errors), is crucial to efficient, impactful, and cost-effective use.
 This is heavily reliant on Dr. Tuttle’s assistance (which is volunteered), unsurpassed knowledge of bats, and impeccable memory.
 We will hire an expert Archivist with database building via Adobe Lightroom software, we anticipate completion of Phase II in approximately 12 months once funding is secured.

 Phase III Editing of the most important images and updating taxonomic information.
 The collection involves six decades of growth, data entries by different people, taxonomic changes, etc. Also, over the past 30 years the number of recognized bat species has climbed from approximately 850 to over 1,400.
 Some previously recognized species have been lumped together by taxonomists while others have been split.
 This requires a thorough literature review with Dr. Tuttle’s oversight, to update species classifications and information and hiring a full-time Collection Curator.

-Phase IV Long-term collection management and accessioning, will require a full-time Collection Curator.
+Phase IV Long-term collection management and accessioning will require a full-time Collection Curator.
 Ideally, the person hired to lead Phase II and III activities will be retained for long-term employment in this position with minimal oversight.
 An endowment will be sought to ensure collection security and availability in perpetuity.

-Currently Merlin and MTBC staff shares both scans and new images through social media.
+Currently Merlin and MTBC staff share both scans and new images through social media.
 Selections of the best and most likely to be requested images are periodically added to our website for public use.
 The remainder will be held in reserve, available on special request.